OChmielnicki/essays/arthist juncture essay/README.md

 .ve-media wc:George_Bellows_-_Love_of_Winter,_1914.jpg

 Bellows adds details to his piece to portray the excited energy of New Yorkers on this bright and cheerful wintery day.
 His impressionist method of slashed brushstrokes gives the piece a sense of movement and nicely captures the moment of the skaters across a lake.
+The hills added to the background might allude to this being located someplace in the mountains, whereas the actual location was still Central Park in New York City

 #Comparing Winter Pieces